 Between 1977-1981, the previous owner AMAX undertook a significant exploration program within the project area, completing 532 drill holes for 25,400m.
 The company also completed a comprehensive feasibility study and secured the current mining licence which is valid until 2021.
 AMAX had placed the project on hold due to falling tungsten prices.

 In 2007, Wolf acquired the project via an option agreement for a 40 year lease, and began validating the historical drill data and updating the feasibility study.
 An infill drill program was also carried out, upgrading the resource to the JORC standard showing an estimated 401Mt @0.13%WO3 and 0.02% Sn with 117Mt within the Measured and Indicated categories.
 In May 2011, the Company completed a Definitive Feasibility Study (DFS) on the property, the results of which indicate robust economics based on a 3Mtpa operation over a 9.25 year life of mine.
 Production is estimated at approximately 350,000 mtu per annum of a wolframite tungsten concentrate with a grade of 65% WO3.

 The total funds required to advance Hemerdon into production are estimated at approximately £130 m.
 In November of 2012, Wolf secured £75 m though a senior debt facility and in March 2014 raised £99m in equity, to complete the funding package for the project.

 Wolf Minerals Limited is on the fast-track toward becoming the world’s next tungsten producer.
-The Company’s main focus is the redevelopment of the Hemerdon Ball tungsten mine located in Devon, England—the world’s third largest known tungsten deposit, expected to be completed in 2013.
+The Company’s main focus is the redevelopment of the Hemerdon Ball tungsten mine located in Devon, England—the world’s third largest known tungsten deposit.
 Wolf Minerals is managed by an experienced team of British and Australian mining professionals.